pic pic

 Operators and Functions for Logical Indexing

-Logical indexing becomes a powerful tool when we leverage broadcasting operations, allowing you to easily specify conditions via Boolean vectors.
-For instance, to select all the elements of x lower than 10, you can broadcast a comparison operator or a custom function.
+Logical indexing becomes a powerful tool when leveraging broadcasting operations, allowing you to easily specify conditions via Boolean vectors.
+For instance, to select all the elements of x lower than 10, you can either broadcast a comparison operator or broadcast an auxiliary function.

 x = [1, 2, 3, 100, 200]